Sabiha Khanum: Career

-At Nafees Khaleeli's request, the film director Masood Parvez offered her a role in the film Beli (1950), giving Sabiha her debut as a film actress in 1950.
-Beli was also the first film by Masood Pervez as a director.
+At Nafees Khaleeli's request, the film director Masood Parvez offered her a role in the film Beli (1950), giving Sabiha her debut as a film actress.
+Beli was also by Masood Pervez's first directorial.

-Next, Sabiha played the role of 'Noori' in famous director/producer Anwar Kamal Pasha's Do Ansoo (1950), starring Santosh Kumar, Gulshan Ara, and Sabiha.
+Next, Sabiha played the role of 'Noori' in famous director/producer Anwar Kamal Pasha's Do Ansoo (1950), also starring Santosh Kumar, and Gulshan Ara.
 It was the first film to celebrate a Silver Jubilee in the new film industry of Pakistan.
-The film was based on an earlier Noor Jehan's hit Bhai Jaan (1945) and looks at how a man inadvertently ruins the lives of his wife and daughter.
+The film was based on a Noor Jehan earlier hit Bhai Jaan (1945) and looks at how a man inadvertently ruins the lives of his wife and daughter.
 In fact, such was the impact of the film that it was remade twice, subsequently in Pakistan in Punjabi and Anjuman in Urdu.

 Sabiha gained some more recognition in her next movie Aaghosh, directed by Murtaza Jilani, starring Santosh, Sabiha, and Gulshan Ara.
 Her role, in the film 'Ghulam', released in 1953, directed by Anwar Kamal Pasha, with Santosh, was also well received.
 Film directors admired her ability to improvise because she was talented and ambitious.

 Her role in the film Gumnaam (1954) was also appreciated by the moviegoers.
 The movie was directed by Anwar Kamal Pasha, starring Seema, Sudhir, and Sabiha Khanum.
-This film is a story about a mentally retarded girl, played by Sabiha, and is a pleasure to watch.
+This film is a story about a intellectually disabled girl, played by Sabiha.
 She played the role of 'Nooran' in the romantic Punjabi film, Dulla Bhatti (1956), directed by M.S.
 Daar, and this movie celebrated its Golden Jubilee at the Pakistani cinemas.

 Sassi (1954) was based on the well-known tragic love story of Sassui Punnhun and went on to become the first Golden Jubilee film of Pakistan.

 Sabiha's achievement along with Santosh Kumar in the following films is still noteworthy:Mukhra (1958), Muskurahat (1959), Rishta (1963), Hasrat (1958), Ishrat, Shikwa (1963), Teray Baghair (1959), Mauseeqar (1962), Dulhan, Kaneez (1965 film), Dewar Bhabi (1967), Shaam Dhalay (1960), Pak Daman (1969), Anjuman (1970), Sarfarosh (1956), Inteqaam (1955), Qatil (1955), Sawaal (1966), Commander (1968), and Mohabbat (1972).
 Her role in the film Anjuman (1970 film) was very well-liked, as were director Hasan Tariq's films Tehzeeb (1971) and Ik Gunah Aur Sahi (1975), director Zia Sarhadi's film Rah Guzar (1960), director Zahoor Raja's film Deewana (1964), and director Jameel Akhtar's film Aik Raat.